lsst-uk/obs_vista/camera/README.md

 The files here describe the VISTA VIRCAM Camera.
 We need to specify the pixel dimensions, gain, saturation and readout noise.

-In this directory we must have a fits file for each ccd.
-Together these describe the VISTA camera.
-The buildDetectors script is modified from obs_necam to make the fits file for each ccd.
+In gen 2 we had a fits file for each detector.
+These have been replaced with a single yaml file and will be deleted when gen 2 functionality is deprecated.

-The fits files currently present are made from an obs_subaru example fits files for each CCD and modifying key values.
+The camera geometry must be specified in order to generate the first WCS solution before fitting which must at least generate a list of calibrators that overlap with the exposures.

 Saturation values are taken from :